 Nevertheless, we still have a long way to go to overcome the legacy of past injustices against minorities.
 We need to create a country where everyone feels safe and is treated with dignity, no matter the color of their skin.

 The word oppression can be confusing because the word often seems vague and hard to define.
 It is also sometimes hard to understand how oppression differs from other kinds of mistreatment people endure.

-Despite these difficulties, it is an important word to understand because it describes a very specific type of mistreatment certain people endure.
+Despite these difficulties, it is an important word to understand because it describes a very specific type of mistreatment certain people experience.
 Namely, it is mistreatment which results from certain political and social situations.